Marlinsk/Cryptid-API/docs/PARAMETERS.md

 3. AND classification 3
 4. AND status reported OR verified
 5. AND have images
-6. AND threat level between 5-9
+6. AND threat level high OR critical
 7. Sorted by last reported date (newest first)
 8. Page 2 with 20 items